Allow us to introduce ourselves...

-Politics staff are experts in the politics of over many countries and regions, including: Africa, Canada, China, Japan, Vietnam, North Korea, South Korea, Singapore, Taiwan, New Zealand, Samoa and the Pacific, the USA, Russia, the UK, Europe, Great Britain, Indonesia and the Global South, Lebanon, Syria, Iraq, Turkey.
+Politics staff are experts in the politics of over many countries and regions, including: Africa, North America, China and Japan, South-east Asia, New Zealand, the South Pacific, Russia and Eurasia, Europe, the United Kingdom, Indonesia and the Global South, the Gulf States, Syria and Iraq.
 Our staff are regularly approached by local, national and international media seeking comment on political issues.

 11. Global tongues

-Politics staff engage with many languages in their research, including Afrikaans, Arabic, Bahasa Indonesia, Chinese (Mandarin), Dutch, French, German, Greek, Hebrew, Japanese, Māori, Russian, Samoan, Turkish, and more.
+Politics staff engage with many languages in their research, including Afrikaans, Arabic, Bahasa Indonesia, Chinese (Mandarin), Dutch, French, German, Greek, Hebrew, Japanese, Māori, Russian, and more.

 12. Even smarter cookies

-Politics staff teach a range of political perspectives: German, French, British thought in the Enlightenment, contemporary Anglo-American and Continental political theory, environmentalism, realism, constructivism, institutionalism, nationalism, critical theory, and Marxism.
+Politics staff teach from and about a range of political perspectives: German, French, British thought in the Enlightenment, contemporary Anglo-American and Continental political theory, environmentalism, realism, constructivism, institutionalism, nationalism, critical theory, and Marxism.